dcndn4/HW_3_Whale_Port-folio-/README_working.md

 Variance itself is an ingredient within standard deviation.. is usually not part of the analysis itself because it doesn't graph out in a way that is helpful (investopedia).
 Also, variance may end up being in a different unit of measurement than the data itself, which adds to the confusion.

 An asset's volatility is "an annualized measure of dispersion in the stochastic process that is used to model the log returns."
 Most commonly modeled using          standard deviation (sigma). (~Carol Alexander, Practical Financial Econometrics, 90)

+Volatility is mainly captured within the annualized standard deviation, which multiplies the internal standard deviation (daily, weekly or monthly) by the square root of the number of intervals in the year (250, 52 or 12).
+That annualized standard deviation is usually in the range of 10% to 30%.
+Nasdaq's volatility (annualized standard deviation) is 28.8%, while the S&P 500's volatility is 18.1%.

   ### Benchmarks for standard deviation:
   > Volatile stocks have high standard deviation